 Cyperus rotundas better known as nutgrass is a bother for avid gardeners all over the globe.
-In the USA, you might hear of purple nutgrass or purple nutsedge, or in South Africa, Wintjiekweed or red grass, Teki in Indonesia or Motha in India.
-As you can see, us Queenslanders are not the only ones dealing with this little green shoot and is actually commonly referred to as the “world’s worst weed!”
+In the USA, you might hear of purple nutgrass or purple nutsedge, in South Africa, Wintjiekweed or red grass, Teki in Indonesia or Motha in India.
+As you can see, Queenslanders are not the only ones dealing with this little green shoot and it is commonly referred to as the “world’s worst weed!”

 Identifying the Problem